 One of the most lasting effects of modern dance is the idea that the body’s movement is capable of expressing some essential qualities of humanity in their purest forms.
-Techniques focused on un-conditioning the body in certain ways and rigorously reconditioning it in others.
+Techniques focused on unconditioning the body in certain ways and rigorously reconditioning it in others.
 Graham technique is the most well known example of this, created by seminal choreographer Martha Graham, which evolved into a highly specific vocabulary that she believed turned the body into a vessel for expressing pure emotion.
-Though this idea has been taken up and modified by hundreds of other choreographers, the underlying belief and the accompanying style and vocabulary of dance represents the majority of concert dance labeled as “modern” or “contemporary” to this day.
+Though this idea has been taken up and modified by hundreds of other choreographers, the underlying belief and the accompanying style and vocabulary of dance flows through to what is labeled as modern concert dance today.

-The post-modern turn in dance, came earlier than in feminist theory (in the 60’s rather than the 80’s) but took the same deconstructionist approach.
+The post-modern turn in dance, came earlier than the deconstructionist turn in feminist theory (in the 60’s rather than the 80’s) but can be seen as a pivotal moment for a queering of the field.
 Yvonne Rainer wrote the pivotal “No Manifesto,” declaring a war against the spectacle of dance, the frontal facings, the bodily contortion, the pandering to the audience, and the emotional dramatization.
 Out of this emerged a new kind of dance performance--somewhat minimal, even more abstracted, often including “pedestrian” movement.
-During this period, formative practices such as contact improvisation, body mind centering, contemplative dance practice, and other alternative movement practices were born.
+During this period, formative practices such as contact improvisation, and other alternative and somatic movement practices were born.

 In my pursuit of an MFA and interweaving dance studies with theory from gender and sexuality studies, I’ve repeatedly thought of Hay’s practice at the intersection between these fields.
 Like cotemporary queer theorists, Hay has been seriously questioning how we engage with ideas of the body and how that is shaped by our perception.
 By illustrating the paralallels with Sara Ahmeds theories in Queer Phenomenology and Deborah Hay’s improvisational practice, I’m creating grounds to propose Body Based Theory Practice or BBTP.